 Gili Trawangan was the favourite part of my trip to Bali, even if it’s actually in Lombok, another region of Indonesia.
 We spent three days in Gili T (that’s what the cool travellers call it!) snorkelling with turtles and cycling around the island.
-If you’re planning a trip to Bali, the Gili islands have to be on your itinerary!
-If you want to find out more about Gili Trawangan, how to get there from Bali, the best beaches, where to swim with turtles and more, this is the post for you!
+If you want to snorkel with turtles in Bali, you have to add the Gili islands to your itinerary!
+Find out more about Gili Trawangan, how to get there from Bali, the best beaches and everything you need to know about swimming with turtles in Gili Trawangan.

 From Bali there are regular ferries going from Padang Bay, Serangan Harbour and Sanur Beach.
 There are a lot of different companies that run the ferries, a good website to get an idea of the times and departure points is Gili Bookings.
 The information available online isn’t always accurate however, and the best way to make sure you get a ferry ticket is buying it at the harbour.
 We actually drove to Sanur as it was closer to our hotel, only to be told that the ferries from there weren’t running as it was low season (whilst online it was showing as available).
 So back in the taxi we get and off to Padang Bay we drive.
 We took the first ferry of the day, which despite the hour and a half delay still got us to Gili T before lunch.
 If you want to get to a different Gili island from Bali it’s usually the same ferry.
 It does first a stop in Gili T and then goes to Gili Meno and Gili Air.
 When you leave Gili T to go back to Bali it’s the other way around, going via the other islands first.
 As I was travelling from Bali I don’t have much experience about transport modes from other locations, however there are also ferries available from Lombok.